oroinc/documentation/user_guide/basic_entities.rst

 OroCRM provides a number of out-of-the-box entities that represent different sales-related items and activities.

-- For B2B channels the main ones are
+- For B2B channels the main ones are, as follows:

 - The **Lead** records that represent potential sales with undefined or low level of success.
 - The **Opportunity** records that represent potential sales with high level of possibility or confirmed with initial arrangements.

-- For Magento channels the main ones are
+- For Magento channels the main ones are, as follows:

   - The **Cart** records that represent carts of a Magento-based store.
   - The  **Order** records that represent actual records made in a Magento-based store.